La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 - the head separator **cu**:
 	- pronounced as _shoe_ since **c** is for _sh_,
 	- shows that the head ended,
-	- it can be omitted when it's obvious anyway that the head is completed.
+	- can be omitted when it's clear anyway that the head is completed.
 - the tail:
 	- the main relation (**tavla**, **prami**) with possibly one or more terms after it: the terms **mi**, **do** in the examples above.